-Being part of an online community is a strange and beautiful thing.
+Being part of online community growth is a strange and beautiful thing.
 You communicate with friends who you’ve never met before on a regular basis.
 You create a connection that is centered around communication and similar interests.
 You know you have a safe space to ask questions you might otherwise be embarrassed to ask.
 If you’ve been part of an online community, you know what we’re talking about.

 A Twitter chat is a great way to host an online event and spread awareness about it.
 It also is less committal and doesn’t require members to login to attend.
 The Community Manager hosts a weekly chat on Wednesdays using the #CMGRChat hashtag which has been happening on and off since 2010.
 Social Media Examiner is a great resource if you’re looking to learn more about hosting Twitter chats.